GuillaumeNachury/ferns/README.md

-# ferns
+# Barnsley ferns
-Render generated ferns on a HTML canvas using a Javascript generator function
+Render generated Barnsley ferns on a HTML canvas using a Javascript generator function